foreza/kb/README.md

 # kb
 Keeping myself accountable.
 Tackling reading, documenting my daily gratitude, and positive experiences.
+Also, recipes that I have to fine tune over time since the pandemic has forced my hand.

 ## readings